mianfahadjaved/LEDCounter/readme.txt

-This is a Library for four LED lights such that each LED light represents one bit of a four bit binary Number.
+This is an Arduino Library for four LED lights such that each LED light represents one bit of a four bit binary Number.
 The library provides different methods which can be applied for different functionality.

 Following are the methods of this library: